hperezbermudez-fi/FRSApiClient/README.md

-# Console Application that POST to FRSAPI -> PegOrder/Legacy
+# Console Application that POST to FRSAPI -> Peg/Order/Legacy endpoint